 2013 Cannal Country / Manly, NSW

 The house utilises the thermal mass of concrete and cavity brick construction to moderate summer temperatures and store winter sun.
 Windows and doors are double glazed.
-Heating is provided via a gas fired solar boosted hydronic system – whereby warm water is piped throughout the concrete slab floors.
+Heating is provided via a gas-fired solar-boosted hydronic system, where warm water is piped through the concrete slab floors.

 Three finely crafted folded timber framed roofs respect both the scale of the street and ocean promenade, enhance public domain views and complement the built and natural setting of this unique place.